-Included in this Report of Foreign Private Issuer on Form 6-K is information regarding Forward Pharma A/S's financial results for the fiscal quarter ended June 30, 2015 as well as recent developments.
-Unless otherwise indicated or the context otherwise requires, all references in this report to "Forward Pharma A/S" refer to Forward Pharma, and all references to "we," "us," "our," "Forward Pharma," the "Company" or similar terms refer to Forward Pharma A/S or Forward Pharma A/S and its wholly owned subsidiaries, Forward Pharma GmbH and Forward Pharma USA, LLC, as the context may require.
+Included in this Report of Foreign Private Issuer on Form 6-K is information regarding Forward Pharma A/S's financial results for the fiscal quarter ended September 30, 2015.
+Unless otherwise indicated or the context otherwise requires, all references in this report to "Forward Pharma A/S" refer to Forward Pharma A/S, and all references to "we," "us," "our," "Forward Pharma," the "Parent," the "Company" or similar terms refer to Forward Pharma A/S or Forward Pharma A/S and its wholly owned subsidiaries, Forward Pharma GmbH and Forward Pharma USA, LLC, as the context may require.